lzim/mtl/blue/consultation/readme.md

 # Consultation Folder

-This folder contains procedurse for the consultation workflow.
+This folder contains procedure for the consultation workflow.